Request payout

 Open the payout saga: reserve matured earnings for disbursement, subject to minimums and intervals.

-requestPayout starts a seller's cashout.
+requestPayout starts a seller’s cash-out.
 It reserves some of their earned credits and opens a payout saga that a background worker later finishes by paying real USD.
 It does not pay anyone itself.

 Here a seller asks to cash out 25,000.00 of their earned credits, clearing the default payout minimum.
 The amount is their own earned balance, in CREDIT minor units: